Joe Weider

-Josef Weider (/ˈwiːdər/; November 29, 1919 – March 23, 2013) was a Canadian bodybuilder and entrepreneur who co-founded the International Federation of BodyBuilders (IFBB) alongside his brother Ben Weider.
+Josef Weider (/ˈwiːdər/; November 29, 1919 – March 23, 2013) was a Canadian publisher and entrepreneur who co-founded the International Federation of BodyBuilders (IFBB) alongside his brother Ben Weider.
 He was also the creator of Mr. Olympia, Ms. Olympia, and the Masters Olympia bodybuilding contests.
 He was the publisher of various bodybuilding and fitness-related magazines, most notably Muscle & Fitness, Flex, Men's Fitness, and Shape, and the manufacturer of a line of fitness equipment and fitness supplements.
 In 2014, he was inducted into the International Sports Hall of Fame.

 Early life

 Weider was born in Montreal, Quebec, to Louis and Anna Weider, Jewish immigrants from Poland.
-Weider's unique accent displayed his old world roots, described by his son Eric as "somewhere between Yiddish, Canadian, old Polish...this Montreal kind of stew of accents."
-Weider began weight training in his teenage years into order to stand up to bullies, and participated in his first bodybuilding contest at the age of 17.
+Weider's unique accent displayed his old world roots, described by his nephew Eric as "somewhere between Yiddish, Canadian, old Polish...this Montreal kind of stew of accents."
+Weider began weight training in his teenage years in order to stand up to bullies, and participated in his first bodybuilding contest at the age of 17.

 Career

 Weider published the first issue of Your Physique magazine in 1940, and built a set of barbells out of car wheels and axles the same year out of the family garage on Coloniale Street in Montreal.
 He designed numerous training courses beginning in the 1950s, including the Weider System of Bodybuilding.

 Weider worked alongside his wife Betty, together authored books on bodybuilding.
 Joe and Ben together were the co-founders of the International Federation of BodyBuilders.

 In 1968, the brothers brought Arnold Schwarzenegger to California.
-At the time Schwarzenegger was a relatively unknown Austrian bodybuilder.